codeinred/tuplet/README.md

 This results in better code generation by the compiler, allowing `tuplet::tuple` to be passed in registers, and to be serialized and deserialized via `memcpy`.

-What's more, the implementation of `tuplet::tuple` is less than one fifth the size of `std::tuple`, both in terms of lines, and in terms of kilobytes of code.
-`tuplet.hpp` clocks in at 300 odd lines, compared to 1724 lines for gcc 9's implementation of `std::tuple`.

 If you'd like a further discussion of how `tuplet::tuple` compares to `std::tuple` and why you should use it, see the [Motivation](#Motivation) section below!